abdelkaderbelkacemi13/my_doctor/README.md

 # My_Doctor(tabibi)
-"A  simple web app to make booking appointment easy"
+"A  simple web app to make booking appointment easy for patients "

 ## Table of Contents
 - [Installation](#installation)